colinta/teacup/README.md

 And lastly, the `UIAppearance protocol` is supported by creating an instance of `Teacup::Appearance`.
 There is debatable benefit to using [UIAppearance][], because it will apply styles to views that are outside your control, like the camera/image pickers and email/message controllers.
-Using `import` instead will not apply styles to those views.

 But, it does come in handy sometimes... so here it is!